 It causes you to rethink.
 To get stuck.
-To make excuses.
-To burn out.
-To cause delays.
+Make excuses.
+Burn out.
+Cause delays.
 And ultimately, to give up.

 And that’s exactly what I did.

 In this case, I gave up writing.
 Something I love.
-Something I’m good at.
+That I’m good at.
 Something that brings joy and meaning to my life.
 Gone.
 All because I couldn’t get out of my own way.
-All because writing had become more painful to do than it was not to do.
+Because writing had become more painful to do than it was not to do.

 It had a grammatical error.
-It didn’t sound right.
+Or it didn’t sound right.
 It was too long.
-It was too short.
+Or it was too short.
 It wasn’t funny.
-It wasn’t helpful.
+Or it wasn’t helpful.
 It wasn’t as good as other posts.
-It wasn’t ready.
+Or it wasn’t ready.
 It was too transparent.
-It was not transparent enough.
+Or it was not transparent enough.
 It contained the word ass.
 Twice.
 It was ugly.
-It was wrong.
+Or it was wrong.
 It was stupid.
-It made no sense.
+Or it made no sense.